WICG/attribution-reporting-api/README.md

 Attribute cross-site click-through or view-through conversions with reports at a per-event level.
 See details in the [Explainer](https://github.com/WICG/conversion-measurement-api/blob/main/EVENT.md).

-Implementation status: `Latest version not implemented yet, under development in Chrome`
+Implementation status: `Available in Chrome behind a flag.`

 ### Aggregatable reports (clicks and views)

 Attribution reports for aggregated conversions (both clicks and views).
 Complements the event-level reports.
 See details in the [Explainer](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATE.md).

-Implementation status: `Under development (Chrome)`
+Implementation status: `Available in Chrome behind a flag.`

 ### App-to-web (clicks and views)